AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 This an industry-grade robotics simulator, allowing the team to fully simulate and implement our verified Matlab code to control a simplified model of a Furuta Pendulum.
 To establish a connection between the two programs we used a remote api function called B-Zero (b0).
 All of the B-Zero (b0) files can be found in the [FinalProject](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/tree/main/FinalProject) folder.
 Additionally within the same folder one can find the supporting CoppeliaSim scene [3D_Model_482Project_v20_CoppeliaFeedback.ttt](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/blob/main/FinalProject/3D_Model_482Project_v20_CoppeliaFeedback.ttt) and Matlab feedback scene [3D_Model_482Project_v20_Matlabfeedback.ttt](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/blob/main/FinalProject/3D_Model_482Project_v20_Matlabfeedback.ttt).

 The Furuta Pendulum model seen below is made by connecting the Base, Arm, and Pendulum to two servo-actuator motors.
-With the code we created and tested we can control the model to self balance in an upright position for an indefinite amount of time. [recording_2022_05_19-13_11-11.mp4](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/blob/main/recording_2022_05_19-13_11-11.mp4) is a video recording being submitted for our finalized deliverable simulation.
+With the code we created and tested we can control the model to self balance in an upright position for an indefinite amount of time.
+[Coppelia-Furuta Self Balancing Video](https://github.com/AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/blob/main/recording_2022_05_19-13_11-11.mp4) is a video recording being submitted for our finalized deliverable simulation.

    <p align="center">
         <img